kfosaaen/PS_MultiCrack_kf_branch/README.txt

 READ ME

------You need to specify your rcrack, john, perl, and rainbow table directories in the script-----
+-You need to specify your rcrack, john, perl, and rainbow table directories in the script-

 Usage: PS_MultiCrack.ps1 INPUT_FILE OUTPUT_FILE